sap-tutorials/Tutorials/tutorials/hxe-aa-movielens-04/hxe-aa-movielens-04.md

 [ACCORDION-BEGIN [Info: ](The dataset structure)]

-Using the dataset <a href="http://files.grouplens.org/datasets/movielens/ml-latest-small-README.html" target="new">README</a> content, you can extract the following details about the data file structure:
+Using the <a href="http://files.grouplens.org/datasets/movielens/ml-latest-small-README.html" target="new">README</a> available with the dataset content, you can extract the following details about the data file structure:

 - ***Ratings***: